 For starters, replacement auteur Ron Howard is a safe pair of hands, suggesting that audiences can expect a well-told story.
 Then there’s the acting stable who have signed on to appear, with big names like Emelia Clarke, Donald Glover, Thandie Newton, Woody Harrelson and Paul Bettany rounding out the principal cast.
 Finally, there’s the Star Wars factor, which is almost always more than enough to entice people into theatres!

 2004’s The Incredibles was a massive critical and commercial success for Disney/Pixar, raking in over $600 million at the box office and netting the Best Animated Feature Oscar.
 Moviegoers have been clamouring for another adventure starring the superpowered Parr family, and in 2018, they’re finally going to get it!

 With original writer/director Brad Bird back in the director’s chair and all the main cast on board, all signs point to another highly entertaining outing.
-This time around, the Incredibles take on the villainous Underminer (introduced at the end of the first film), even as they simultaneously attempt to maintain “normal” lives as well.
+This time around, the Incredibles take on the villainous Underminer (introduced at the end of the first film), while still attempting to maintain their “normal” lives as well.

 Throw in the sharp humour, cleverly choreographed action, and retro-cool sensibilities of the original Incredibles – not to mention another smooth soundtrack by the always-brilliant Michael Giacchino – and The Incredibles 2 can’t arrive soon enough!

 The follow up to Colin Trevorrow’s smash hit fourth installment in the Jurassic Park franchise, Fallen Kingdom (helmed by J.A.
 Bayona, taking over from Trevorrow) continues the sequel trilogy’s narrative.